Google “how to be more confident,” some time. Do you know what type of advice you’ll find out there on the internet?

 - Learning that if you put in the effort, you will get the results

 These traits, over time, develop into core confidence.

-Think about it: if you’ve spent YEARS conquering your inner resistance and you went from being a white belt to being a black belt, how the fuck could you not be confident in other areas of your life?
+Think about it: if you’ve spent YEARS becoming more disciplined, and you went from being a white belt to being a black belt, how the fuck could you NOT be confident in other areas of your life?

 You need to learn to start a business?
 That’s a fucking walk in the park.
 The same skills that you developed from getting a black belt are applicable.

 And this doesn’t have to be martial arts, either.
 Going from a newbie to a master at ANYTHING will set you on the path of developing core confidence.

 Learning game, learning how to build muscle, learning how to shred fat, learning how to do ANYTHING for that matter.

 Whatever it is, when you go through years and years of struggle, and come out on top, you start to build what’s known as core confidence.